-This EMP is a live document and shall be reviewed at predetermined intervals, and/or updated when the scope of works alters, or when further data /information is added where uncertainty exists, if there is any.
+This EMP is a live document and shall be reviewed at predetermined intervals, and/or updated when the scope of works alters, or when further data /information is added where uncertainty exist, if there is any.
 All personnel working on the project will be legally required to comply with the standards set out in this EMP.

-The scope of this EMP includes all activities carried out during the exploration stage in search of Nuclear Fuel Minerals on the EPL 7279.
+The scope of this EMP includes all activities carried out during the exploration stage in search of Nuclear Fuel Minerals on the following EPL 7368.

-1.4 MANAGEMENT OF THIS EMP
+1.4.
+MANAGEMENT OF THIS EMP

-The proponent, Marenica Energy Ltd will hold the environmental clearance certificate for the proposed project and shall be responsible for the implementation and management of this EMP.
+The proponent, Marenica Ventures Ltd will hold the Environmental Clearance Certificate for the proposed project and shall be responsible for the implementation and management of this EMP.
 Prior to the exploration activities commencing, this EMP shall be reviewed, amended as required and approved ready for implementation.
 The implementation and management of this EMP and thus the monitoring of compliance shall be undertaken through daily duties and activities and monthly inspections.